stobar93/stobar93/README.md

 👋 Hi, I’m Sebastian Tobar @stobar93

-+ 👀 I’m a Full Stack Developer looking for my first IT job experiencie.
++ 👀 I’m a Full Stack Developer.
 + I have experience using PostgreSQL, Node.js, Express.js, React, Redux.
 Also, I've worked for almost 5 years as an Industrial Engineer.
 I like to integrate both careers to provide practical solutions to complex problems.